rayyansi9/CS-4120-01-Diabetes-Project-ML-Fixed/README.md

 # CS-4120-01-Diabetes-Project-ML
 Set up and running instructions

-#Entire code is first being fixed on the deefback from midpoint report and then we're implement a NN.
+# Entire code is first being fixed on the feedback from midpoint report and then we're implement a NN.

 This project predicts diabetes disease progression using the Diabetes Dataset, which is publicly available in scikit-learn. datasets.
-We train regression models to predict the continuos progression score and add a media n-based label to build classification baselines.
+We train regression models to predict the continuous progression score and add a median-based label to build classification baselines.

 # Running the pipeline
 1) Install dependencies